colorSV: Detecting Somatic Structural Variation Using Tumor-Normal Co-Assembly Graphs

 [preprint] [seminar] [summary thread] [code]

-We analyzed 1,291 ancient DNA samples from Europe to identify signals of selection in the context of major cultural changes over the past of 10,000 years.
+We analyzed 1,291 ancient DNA samples from Europe to identify signals of selection in the context of major environmental changes over the past of 10,000 years.
 Using models of population admixture, we detected loci where allele frequencies changed beyond expectation.
 This approach allowed us to stratify our data and date our results to three different epochs: the Neolithic, the Bronze Age, and the Historical periods.
 We also combined our selection statistic with GWAS summary statistics from Biobank Japan to create a test for polygenic selection on complex traits with increased robustness to population stratification.

 Evaluating ECCOv4r4 Currents in the Pacific Equatorial Undercurrent